• Why you should trust me

 It’s absorbent (and stays that way through countless washes).
 After seven years of testing and countless showers, our original Frontgate test towels have maintained their absorbency and cozy warmth.
 I’ve tested several newer Frontgate towels since, and they all perform just as well after a shower.
 I trust their consistent quality and performance.

 Frontgate towels are the densest, softest I’ve ever tried.
-I’ve spent far too much time in testing just squishing our pick from Frontgate with my fingers because it’s the densest, softest towel I’ve ever tried.
+I’ve spent far too much time in testing just squishing our pick from Frontgate with my fingers because it’s so soft and dense.
 It feels plush and extravagant to use, and it’s made from smooth, long-staple Turkish cotton.
 Only the Onsen Waffle Bath Towel is made with a higher-quality cotton (extra-long-staple Supima cotton).
 Like all of our picks, the Frontgate towel is also Oeko-Tex certified.

 They last for years.
 After my initial test washes in 2017, the Frontgate test towel looked almost new and actually felt better than it did straight out of the package.
 I’ve now tested three additional, brand-new Frontgate towels in subsequent rounds of testing over the years, and they’ve all been consistently fantastic through many washes.